PHOTOX/promdens/README.md

 While most of the keywords are explained in the code description available by `promdens -h`, some of them require some further information.
 Here, we summarize these keywords and provide recommendations for their usage.
-* `--preselect`: This keyword preselects provided samples using the pulse spectral intensity and discards samples that far from resonance.
+* `--preselect`: This keyword preselects provided samples using the pulse spectral intensity and discards samples that are far from resonance.
 We recommend this keyword in case the pulse spectrum targets only a part of the absorption spectrum, or when a lot of states are calculated.
 It saves a significant amount of computational time in such cases as it prevents the code from testing samples with negligible excitation probability.
+> [!IMPORTANT]
-However, final production calculations should be always done without preselection
+> However, final production calculations should be always done without preselection.
 * `--random_seed`: The PDA algorithm generates random numbers and compares them with the excitation probability in order to generate excitation times, which makes it stochastic (note that PDAW is fully deterministic and unaffected by this choice).
 We recommend using the default option and generating a new random seed for each calculation.
+> [!TIP]
-However, if reproducibility is required (as in our test suite), the random seed can be set.
+> However, if reproducibility is required (as in our test suite), the random seed can be set.
-* `--file_type`: Currently the only input file type available is described in section **Input**, no flexibility is available.
+* `--file_type`: Currently, the only input file type available is described in section **Input**, no flexibility is available.
-In the future, we intend to implement other input file types based on standard output files from widely used code such as SHARC or NEWTON-X.
+In the future, we intend to implement other input file types based on standard output files from widely used codes such as SHARC or NEWTON-X.
+> [!NOTE]
-If the users would find a use of any specific input file type which is not currently implemented, feel free to contact the developers for implementation.
+> If the users would find a use of any specific input file type which is not currently implemented, feel free to contact the developers for implementation.

 ## Technical details